 a.
 Filming has completed,

 b.
-An audit is done on the local expenditures,
+A review is done on the local expenditures,

 c.
 And the deliverable items in the contract have been fulfilled,

 5. The deliverable items are marketing based and are negotiable, for example;

 a.
 Testimonials from above the line cast, producer, director about the area. (i.e. Tim Burton interview here).
 Great example here for BBASK.

 b.
 Highlighting exterior locations by filming there; i.e. beaches, and other visually unique areas.

 c.
 Film Commission permission to use the production’s Key art and promotional images in our marketing.